kognise/obsidian-aviation/FAR/Volume 3/K Administrative regulations/0183 Representatives of the administrator.md

 \(a\) A description of the functions for which authorization is requested.

-\(b\) A description of how the applicant satisfies the requirements of §183.47 of this part;
+\(b\) A description of how the applicant satisfies the requirements of [[Volume 3/K Administrative regulations/0183 Representatives of the administrator.md#§183.47   Qualifications.|§183.47]] of this part;

 \(c\) A description of the applicant's organizational structure, including a description of the proposed ODA Unit as it relates to the applicant's organizational structure; and

-\(d\) A proposed procedures manual as described in §183.53 of this part.
+\(d\) A proposed procedures manual as described in [[Volume 3/K Administrative regulations/0183 Representatives of the administrator.md#§183.53   Procedures manual.|§183.53]] of this part.

 ### §183.45   Issuance of Organization Designation Authorizations.